How do I sign up to offer my books on the iBooks?

-How do I create an ePub file?
+How do I create an EPUB?

-What is a Multi-Touch book?
+What’s a Multi-Touch book?

 How do I create a Multi-Touch book?

-You can create a Multi-Touch book using iBooks Author, available free from the Mac App Store. iBooks Author makes it easy for anyone to create textbooks, cookbooks, history books, picture books, and more for iPad.
+You can create a Multi-Touch book using iBooks Author, available for free from the Mac App Store. iBooks Author makes it easy for anyone to create textbooks, cookbooks, history books, picture books, and more for iPad.

 How do customers access the iBooks?